How to Sharpen a Straight Razor

 With those two terms explained, here are the tools you need to make them happen.

-Regardless of the type of strop you choose, always ensure it’s made from high-quality material for longevity.
-Going for a cheap product might affect your shaving experience in the long run.
+Regardless of the type of strop you choose, ensure it’s made from high-quality materials for longevity.
+Going for a cheap quality product might necessitate you needing to replace it more frequently than a quality one and it can even affect your shave.
+Since you will need to strop as frequently as you shave, go for something that will be more durable.

 Films and Stones